fornewid/placeholder/CONTRIBUTING.md

 ## Formatting

 To apply formatting, we use spotless.
-Run `./gradlew :spotlessApply` to format the code according to the spec.
+Run `./gradlew spotlessApply` to format the code according to the spec.